Skip to content

 Overview

-Contamination associated with historical oil refining activities at the former North Pole Refinery (now Marathon Terminal), located about 15 miles east of Fairbanks, has affected groundwater used as a source of drinking water in the North Pole area.
-The refinery operated from the late 1970s until it shut down in 2014.
+In the 1980s, groundwater on the refinery was found to be contaminated with petroleum compounds, and the refinery began treatment and monitoring of the groundwater and further characterizing the contamination.
 In 2009, the industrial solvent sulfolane, which was used in the refining process, was detected in drinking water wells off the former refinery property.
 In 2018, per- and polyfluoroalkyl substances (PFAS) used in fire-fighting foams on the former refinery were detected in groundwater off the property.
-The sulfolane groundwater plume is approximately 2 miles wide, 3.5 miles long and over 300 feet deep, and continuing to migrate gradually northward.
-The PFAS plume appears to have a similar footprint, although the boundaries of the plume have not been fully evaluated.
+The sulfolane groundwater plume is approximately 2 miles wide, 3.5 miles long and over 300 feet deep, and it continues to migrate gradually northward.
+The boundaries of the PFAS plume have not been fully evaluated.

 In response to the sulfolane contamination, the refinery’s then-owner Flint Hills Resources Alaska (FHRA) began providing affected residents and businesses with alternative drinking water solutions in 2009.
 They also began sampling and other activities to find out how far the sulfolane had spread.
 Sulfolane was found to have impacted approximately 350 drinking water wells.
-FHRA provided affected properties with either connections to city water (if available), bulk water tanks, bottled water, or point-of-entry (POE) treatment systems to remove sulfolane from their well water.
+FHRA provided affected properties with connections to city water (if available), bulk water tanks, bottled water, or point-of-entry (POE) treatment systems to remove sulfolane from their well water.
 Properties in a “buffer zone” beyond the sulfolane plume were provided interim bottled water to protect against possible migration of the sulfolane.
 Sampling conducted in 2018 showed that the alternative water solutions that provided protection from sulfolane were also protecting residents from PFAS in their well water.

-In February 2017, the State of Alaska, FHRA, and the City of North Pole reached a settlement agreement to expand the City’s piped water system to all improved properties located within the sulfolane plume or in its anticipated migration path.
-By the end of 2020, all eligible property owners were offered connection to the service and able to phase out the use of contaminated groundwater wells.
+In February 2017, the State of Alaska, FHRA, and the City of North Pole reached an agreement to expand the City’s piped water system to all improved properties located within the sulfolane plume or in its anticipated migration path.
+By the end of 2020, all eligible property owners were offered connection to the service and were able to phase out the use of contaminated groundwater wells.
 Most property owners were eligible to connect at no cost, depending upon the land’s location and improvement status.
 The expanded system provides permanent protection from contamination in drinking water.

 Cleanup and Monitoring

-The 2017 Potable Water Plan prepared by FHRA, addresses contamination off the former refinery property by providing sulfolane-free drinking water to properties within the sulfolane plume or its anticipated migration path through expansion of the City of North Pole's piped water system.
+The 2017 Potable Water Plan prepared by FHRA addresses sulfolane contamination off the former refinery property by providing sulfolane-free drinking water to properties within the sulfolane plume or its anticipated migration path through expansion of the City of North Pole's piped water system.
 By the end of 2020, all eligible property owners were offered connection to the service and able to phase out the use of contaminated groundwater wells.
 Most property owners were eligible to connect at no cost, depending upon the land’s location and improvement status.
 The expanded system provides permanent protection from contamination in drinking water.

 The plan also includes long-term sulfolane groundwater monitoring requirements for protection of properties beyond the expanded piped water area until the plume meets a cleanup level to be set by the State of Alaska.
 PFAS is not addressed in the 2017 Potable Water Plan; it was discovered in groundwater off the former refinery property in 2018.